nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Name

-Format: `name` where `name` is a sequence of characters corresponding to a student's name
+Format: A sequence of alphanumeric characters corresponding to a student's name

 Constraints:
 * `name` can contain any alphanumeric character or whitespace.